CJGC/ComputerArchitecture/ProcessorV1/README.md

-This folder contain whole modules codes to the sparc v8 processorV1
+Modules belonging to the sparc v8 processorV1